Registrations

 Invitation to Participate

-We are pleased to announce that IPS Connect 2025 will be hosted in Cairns, Queensland.
+We are pleased to announce that IPS Connect 2026 will be hosted in Denpasar, Bali.

 IPS Connect has become the premier workshop for isolated power systems in the Pacific region, offering a platform for the exchange of cutting-edge research, emerging technologies, and practical training.
 This event brings together academics, industry leaders, and technical experts in renewable energy, storage, mobility, and power generation to share insights, present results, reflect on lessons learned, and explore future collaborations.